 - Semi Colon.
 The semi colon is recommended to aid the intended tone or rhythm of the writing (e.g., “He hit the ball, dropped the bat, and ran to first base.
 The semi colon is recommended in place of the serial comma to avoid ambiguity in the case of complex or lengthy phrases (e.g., There were citizens from Bangor, Maine; Hartford, Connecticut; Boston, Massachusetts; and Newport, Rhode Island.)

 - Spacing.
-Only one space after each sentence.
+Only one space after each period or any sentence-ending punctuation.
 Two spaces after a colon.

 If relative to the site, omit the target attribute in the link; but if linking to an external site, always open the link in a new window or tab.
 A quick way to do this is by adding the target=”_blank” attribute.

 Example of a relative link:

 Capitalize the first word in bullets; punctuation at the end of each phrase is optional and generally not used.
 Short phrases and sentences should end with appropriate punctuation.

 Any questions about formatting usage should be submitted to xTuple Marketing Team.